 About Charity Productions

-Charity Productions began in 1984 and received its tax exempt status (501c 3) 1988, our services are primarily delivered on an outreach format.
-Charity has maintained offices on the northeast side of Houston five years (Tidwell and Mesa Rd) as well as having offices for over twenty two years in the southeast area Scott, Reed Rd. and currently office at 8607 MLK for the past twelve years.
-Charity Productions is staffed by volunteers and uses contracted services when funded by contract or grant.
-Charity has service footprints with several major initiatives’ with the City of Houston Health Department and Municipal Courts, Harris County Emergency Management, Harris County Juvenile Probation, Red Cross (southeast and northeast branches), Beaumont and Port Arthur PDs and the Texas Youth Commission dating back to 1987.
+Charity Productions began in 1984 and received its tax exempt status (501c 3) 1988; our outreach format has been successful.
+Charity Productions has maintained offices on the northeast side of Houston five years (Tidwell and Mesa Rd) as well as having offices for over twenty-two years in the southeast area Scott, Reed Rd. and currently office at 8607 MLK for the past twelve years.
+Charity Productions has a volunteer staff and uses contracted services when funded by contract or grant.
+Charity Productions has service footprints with several initiatives with the City of Houston Health, Police, and Planning Departments and Municipal Courts, Harris County Emergency Management, Harris County Juvenile Probation, Red Cross (southeast and northeast branches), Beaumont and Port Arthur PDs and the Texas Youth Commission dating back to 1987.

-Three decades of services and training services with clients such as: Dallas, Silsbee, Beaumont, Port Arthur, Galena Park, Texas City, Pasadena and Houston ISD’s (providing parent engagement, dropout prevention and gang intervention programs).
+Four decades of services and training services with clients such as Dallas, Silsbee, Beaumont, Port Arthur, Galena Park, Texas City, Pasadena and Houston ISD’s (providing parent engagement, dropout prevention, and gang intervention programs).
 Police Departments includes Beaumont, Port Arthur, City of Houston, University of Houston, Metro, Jefferson County and Houston Community College Police Academies (providing cultural diversity classes).
-Short term services were provided for City of Houston Municipal Courts pilot program (1993), (1991-1994, An Academy for Parents in Education) with Judges George Risner, (Galena Park, TX.), Molly Mannes (Pasadena, TX.), Paul Brown (Beaumont, TX.), Richard Scott (Austin, Tex.), and Patrick Doyle, (Galveston, TX).
-Charity Productions served as a Consultant Parent Engagement provider for HISD (1995-200).
-Currently, Charity is under contract with the City of Houston Health Department and Tekoa Academy of Accelerated Studies STEM School, Port Arthur 2003-present.
+Short-term services provided for City of Houston Municipal Courts pilot program (1993), (1991-1994; An Academy for Parents in Education) for the following courts: Judges George Risner, (Galena Park, TX.), Molly Mannes (Pasadena, TX.), Paul Brown (Beaumont, TX.), Richard Scott (Austin, Tex.), and Patrick Doyle, (Galveston, TX).
+Charity Productions served as a service provider for the Title One Department in the area of, Parent Engagement for HISD (1995-200).
+Currently, Charity Production focusing on mitigation and community safety projects.

 OUTREACH AND CHANGE